Charlotte Hope: Career

 Hope made her film debut as a factory worker in the 2012 musical Les Miserables.

 In 2013, Hope began playing the role of Ramsay Bolton's sadistic lover, Myranda, in HBO's fantasy drama series Game of Thrones.
 She continued in the role until the fifth season.
 In 2014, she guest starred in the first season of The Musketeers, playing the role of Charlotte Mellendorf.
 That same year, she appeared in the film The Theory of Everything, portraying Philippa Hawking, the younger sister of Stephen Hawking.
 In 2015, she had a leading role in the British gangster film North v South as Willow Clarke.
 That same year, Hope appeared in the music video "Beautiful to Me" by Olly Murs.

 In 2016, Hope appeared in the biographical romantic drama A United Kingdom and the romantic thriller Allied.
 In 2017, she had a supporting role in the drama film Three Christs and in 2018, she co-starred in the horror film The Nun.

 Hope has also done theatre work, including Broadway shows such as Buried Child where she played the role of Shelly in 2016.
 In 2017 she played the role of Zara in Almeida Theatre's Albion and in 2018 she played as Dr. Michaels' mother in The New Group's Good for Otto.

 In March 2018, Hope was cast in the lead role of the Starz series The Spanish Princess, in which she plays Catherine of Aragon.
 The show is a follow-up to The White Queen and The White Princess.

 In January 2020, she appeared as Annabel Connors, a main character in Season 2 of Bancroft opposite Sarah Parish.
 Having worked with Danish director Birgitte Stærmouse on the first season of The Spanish Princess, the pair teamed up again for Netflix's miniseries The English Game, which also aired in 2020.

 She plays South African criminal profiler Micki Pistorius in the 2024 Showmax series Catch Me a Killer.

-in 2025, she played series regular Sherry Felton in season one of the TV adaptations of Parnell Hall’s Puzzle Lady books, Murder Most Puzzling.
+In 2025, she played series regular Sherry Felton in season one of the TV adaptations of Parnell Hall’s Puzzle Lady books, Murder Most Puzzling.

+By January 2026, she was cast in the horror film Evil Dead Wrath from director Francis Galluppi.

 Personal life

-After meeting on the set of The Spanish Princess in 2018, Hope has since been in a relationship with her co-star Ruairi O'Connor.
+After meeting on the set of The Spanish Princess in 2018, began a relationship with her co-star Ruairi O'Connor.
 In November 2025, Hope announced that they had recently welcomed their first child.